Scorpions in Gilbert, Arizona: Hotspots & Prevention

 Here's your quick identification guide for the scorpions you'll encounter in Gilbert:

-Desert hairy & stripe-tailed scorpions: - Dark brown to black coloration - Thick, robust build with hefty pincers - 4-6 inches for desert hairy species - Ground-dwelling, rarely climb - Tail typically straight back when at rest
+Desert hairy & stripe-tailed scorpions: - Dark brown to black coloration - Thick, robust build with hefty pincers - 4-6 inches for desert hairy species - Ground-dwelling, rarely found up high - Tail typically straight back when at rest

 Safety note: Never rely on size alone to judge danger.
 A small bark scorpion poses more risk than a large desert hairy.
 If you're unsure, take a clear photo from at least 3 feet away.
 Local pest control companies or Gilbert community groups can often identify from photos — much safer than getting close for a detailed look.